 Recommendations

 The SCDD EFC adopted and advances goals developed from a project of national significance funded by the Administration on Intellectual and Developmental Disabilities and awarded to the Tarjan Center at UCLA: the California Employment Consortium for Youth and Young Adults with Intellectual and Developmental Disabilities (CECY).
 CECY was a time-limited collaboration of 45 representatives of 25 state agencies, associations, and organizations, families, and self-advocates with responsibilities for the education, rehabilitation, employment, and support of youth with disabilities.
-CECY’s mission was to stimulate policy change and build capacity in California state systems and local communities to increase the number of youth and young adults with intellectual and other developmental disabilities (IDD) in competitive integrated employment (CIE).
+CECY’s mission was to stimulate policy change and build capacity in California state systems and local communities to increase the number of youth and young adults with IDD in CIE.

 The goals and objectives developed by CECY have been adopted by SCDD EFC as recommendations to improve employment for people with IDD.